Posted by Amanda Stein on 2023-07-05 | 25 minute read

 Getting a good and consistent rating can win the Buy Box and let you rule the marketplace.
 They are important to initiate a viral launch of new products and for maintaining ranking for existing products to grow your Amazon sales.

-A good review management tool will make sure you are not at risk of violating Amazon’s guidelines when soliciting a review from a buyer.
+A good review management tool will make sure you are not at risk of violating Amazon's guidelines when soliciting a review from a buyer.
 This is why we believe tools that deploy the Request a Review button and automate it are your best bet.
-Read more about why it is important to stick to the safe tools in this link.

 HighFive is an example of such a tool.
 While it is completely free, it gives you all the request a review functionality you need - safety, compliance with Amazon and complete automation.
 You set it up once and it will send the review requests automatically and give you dashboards and notifications to keep track of your progress and status.